 So what is a heat pump?
 I get asked this a lot so I've created this series of articles to help you negotiate your way around the various types of heat pumps available.

-Heat pumps still aren't that common so it's not surprising a lot of people don't fully understand what they are and what they do.
-Some of you will already know that they extract heat from places where there doesn't appear to be any a heat in the first place like witchcraft.
+So it's not surprising that many people don't fully understand what they are, what they do and whether or not they're likely to be a suitable upgrade in older pre-existing properties.
+Some of you will already know that they extract heat from places where there doesn't appear to be any heat in the first place, like witchcraft.

 They come in a variety of types including ground source heat pumps, air source heat pumps and water source heat pumps.

-To explain the initial question above "what is a heat pump?" in the simplest terms, I'll assume we're talking about an air source pump (the principle is the same for them all).
+To explain the initial question above "what is a heat pump?" in the simplest terms, I'll assume we're talking about an air source pump as these are by far going to be the most popular in the UK (although the principle is the same for them all).

-First I want you to think about the fridge in your house (which is actually a heap pump) it takes heat out of the air inside the fridge and transfers it to the air at the rear of the fridge through that little black grill attached to the rear of the fridge.
+First I want you to think about the fridge in your house (which is actually a heap pump) it takes heat out of the air within the fridge and transfers that heat to the air at the rear of the fridge through that little black grill attached to the back.

 So, if you visualise the metal grill on the back of your fridge as the radiators or under-floor heating system in your home and the air inside your fridge as the air outside your home you will start to see how heat pumps work.
 I go into more detail in the following articles.